rvsrvs/jasdev.github.io/_posts/2015-09-05-ios-interactive-notifications.md

 ## Handling Notification Actions

-Next, we'll implement the `UIApplicationDelegate` protocol method for handling notification actions.
+Next, we’ll implement the `UIApplicationDelegate` protocol method for handling notification actions.
 To access the user-inputted text, we key into `responseInfo` with the `UIUserNotificationActionResponseTypedTextKey` constant.
 Also, the `Notifications.Actions` enum we defined earlier combined with a guard at the top of the function makes the subsequent `switch` very clean!

 <script src="https://gist.github.com/Jasdev/8eae09fb1efcb79019b7.js?file=AppDelegateContinued.swift"></script>

-That's it!
-As an additional note, if you happened to set your `UIMutableUserNotificationAction`'s `activationMode` to `.Foreground`, the way to handle this flow on application launch is as follows:
+That’s it!
+As an additional note, if you happened to set your `UIMutableUserNotificationAction`’s `activationMode` to `.Foreground`, the way to handle this flow on application launch is as follows:

 <script src="https://gist.github.com/Jasdev/8eae09fb1efcb79019b7.js?file=AppDelegateAside.swift"></script>

-You can reference the full source of this post [here](https://gist.github.com/Jasdev/8eae09fb1efcb79019b7) and for more info, check out the ["What's New in Notifications" WWDC 2015](https://developer.apple.com/videos/wwdc/2015/?id=720) session.
+You can reference the full source of this post [here](https://gist.github.com/Jasdev/8eae09fb1efcb79019b7) and for more info, check out the [“What’s New in Notifications” WWDC 2015](https://developer.apple.com/videos/wwdc/2015/?id=720) session.

 Enjoyed this post?
 [Let me know](https://twitter.com/intent/tweet?text=A%20Tour%20of%20iOS%20Interactive%20Notifications%20by%20%40jasdev%20-%20http%3A%2F%2Fjasdev.me%2Fios-interactive-notifications%2F)!